OpenMx/OpenMx/docs/source/FactorAnalysis_Matrix.rst

             name="expCov" ),
         mxAlgebra(expression= varMeans + t(facLoadings %*% facMeans),
             name="expMean" ),
-        mxFIMLObjective( covariance="expCov", means="expMean", dimnames=manifestVars)
+        mxExpectationNormal( covariance="expCov", means="expMean", dimnames=manifestVars),
+        mxFitFunctionML()
     )
     oneFactorFit<-mxRun(oneFactorModel)

 The first ``mxMatrix`` statement declares a ``Full`` **6x1** matrix of factor loadings to be estimated, called "facLoadings".
 We fix the first factor loading to 1 for identification.
 Even though we specify just one start value of 1 which is recycled for each of the elements in the matrix, it becomes the fixed value for the first factor loading and the start value for the other factor loadings.
 The second ``mxMatrix`` is a ``symmetric`` **1x1** which estimates the variance of the factor, named "facVariances".
 The third ``mxMatrix`` is a ``Diag`` **6x6** matrix for the residual variances, named "resVariances".
 The fourth ``mxMatrix`` is a ``Full`` **1x6** matrix of free elements for the means of the observed variables, called "varMeans".
 The fifth ``mxMatrix`` is a ``Full`` **1x1** matrix with a fixed value of zero for the factor mean, named "facMeans".

-We then use two algebra statement to work out the expected mean and covariance matrices.
+We then use two algebra statements to work out the expected mean and covariance matrices.
 Note that the formula's for the expression of the expected covariance and the expected mean vector map directly on to the mathematical equations.
-The arguments for the ``mxFIMLObjective`` now refer to these algebras for the expected covariance and expected means.
+The arguments for the ``mxExpectationNormal`` function now refer to these algebras for the expected covariance and expected means.
 The ``dimnames`` are used to map them onto the observed variables.
+The fit function compares the expectation and the observation (i.e. data) to optimize free parameters.

 Two Factor Model